Skip to main content Skip to footer

 The Township’s budget is a public document and you may view or receive a copy of it by contacting the Treasurer.

-The Township portion of the tax rate will realize an increase of $12.63 or 3.70% per $100,000 of Residential Assessment.
-While the combined tax rate, including County of Haliburton and Education requirements, results in an increase of $19.04 or 2.629% per $100,000 of Residential Assessment.
+The Township portion of the tax rate will realize an increase of $15.98 per year or 4.26% per $100,000 of Residential Assessment.
+While the combined tax rate, including County of Haliburton and Education requirements, results in an increase of $31.97 per year or 4.095% per $100,000 of Residential Assessment.

 General Government